elephant-xyz/envio-subgraph/README.md

 - **Property Gateway (REQUIRED)**: The `ENVIO_PROPERTY_*` configuration is mandatory.
 Without it, the indexer will fail at startup.
 - **Optional Data Types**: Address, Sales History, and Tax data types are optional.
 If not configured, those data types will be skipped during indexing.
 - **Gateway Tokens**: Tokens are optional.
 If your gateway doesn't require authentication, you can omit the token variables.
-- **Rate Limiting**: Each configured gateway has its own rate limiter at 300 requests/second.
+- **No Rate Limiting**: Requests are made directly to gateways without throttling.
+Each gateway handles requests as fast as possible.
 - **Wallet Allowlist**: The indexer will only process events from wallet addresses listed in the environment variables.
 - **Multiple Wallets**: You can add multiple wallet addresses using the pattern `ENVIO_WALLET_ADDRESS_*`.
 - **Security**: The indexer will crash on startup if no wallet addresses are found (this is intentional for security).